big-vl/weather_class/README.md

 Error connect - wrong internet connection \
 Error content - wrong API key or wrong request
 # Log change
+add: auto select parse data \
+*the problem of choosing the weather arose when changing the API server, I decided to automatically compose a request for any API server.*  \
 add show: Direction of the wind \
 add debug variable \
 add print error connect terminal \